-I serve as the Instrument Scientist for the NIRSPEC upgrade.
-In Fall 2018, I worked as a Keck Visiting Scholar at the summit of MaunaKea to oversee the installation and testing of the upgraded detector and electronics systems for NIRSPEC, on the dome floor of the Keck I telescope.
-In December, I assisted with cold testing and commissioning of the upgraded instrument, from Keck Headquarters in Waimea.
+I served as the Instrument Scientist for the NIRSPEC upgrade.
+In Fall 2018, I worked as a Keck Visiting Scholar at the summit of Maunakea to oversee the installation and testing of the upgraded detector and electronics systems for NIRSPEC, on the dome floor of the Keck I telescope.
+In December 2018, I assisted with cold testing and commissioning of the upgraded instrument, from Keck Headquarters in Waimea.

 Outside of work, dancing is one of my life-long passions.
 I have been dancing since I was 3, and lindy hopping for more than 10 years!
 I social dance regularly around California, and occasionally travel to dance events around the US.